pmean/build-website/text/05/DataMining-05.md

 > mining, which was quite good.
 It reminded me of a couple of stories I
 > heard about the pitfalls of data mining.
 >
-> The first was told to me by a doctor here at Children\'s Mercy, Jay
+> The first was told to me by a doctor here at Children's Mercy, Jay
 > Portnoy.
 He was describing a data mining model that was fed images of
 > both cars and trucks (a training set, in the parlance of data mining)
 > to see if it could develop a rule for **identifying whether a future